Courses

 Credits: 1.
 Contact Hours: Lecture 1.

 Explore the core values of the Department of the Air Force through hands-on activities designed to foster personal growth.
-This course develops practical skills in followership, accountability, initiative, resilience, and problem-solving.
-Students will cultivate essential leadership traits and a growth mindset, preparing them to excel in both military and professional environments.
+Develop practical skills in followership, accountability, initiative, resilience, and problem-solving.
+Cultivate essential leadership traits and a growth mindset, preparing to excel in both military and professional environments.
 (Typically Offered: Fall)

 Credits: 1.
 Contact Hours: Lecture 1.